cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

 {{< /gsHighlight >}}

-# Plugin Metadata
+## Plugin Metadata

 Several attributes under `ctx.plugin` can be used to access details about the plugin involved in the current operation.

-* `ctx.plugin.name` returns the plugin name as defined in the application blueprint that imported the involved plugin.
+* `ctx.plugin.name` Returns the plugin name, as defined in the application blueprint that imported the involved plugin.
-* `ctx.plugin.package_name` and `ctx.plugin.package_version` return the package name and package version as defined in the application blueprint that imported the involved plugin.
+* `ctx.plugin.package_name` and `ctx.plugin.package_version` Return the package name and package version, as defined in the application blueprint that imported the involved plugin.
-* `ctx.plugin.prefix` returns the prefix in which the plugin is installed.
+* `ctx.plugin.prefix` Returns the prefix in which the plugin is installed.
 For local workflows, `ctx.plugin.prefix` is equivalent to `sys.prefix`.
   For remote workflows, if the plugin is installed in the agent package, `ctx.plugin.prefix` is equivalent to `sys.prefix`.
-Otherwise, it will return the prefix in which the plugin is installed.
-This will be some subdirectory under `VIRTUALENV/plugins`.
+Otherwise, it returns the prefix in which the plugin is installed.
+This will be a subdirectory under `VIRTUALENV/plugins`.
-* `ctx.plugin.workdir` returns a work directory that is unique for the current (deployment_id, plugin) pair.
-This directory can be used in cases where a plugin needs to write files to the file system to be read later on.
-(Note that this directory will not be migated during manager migration, so this directory should not be considered persistent but rather a convenient workspace).
+* `ctx.plugin.workdir` Returns a work directory that is unique for the current (`deployment_id`, `plugin`) pair.
+This directory can be used in cases in whcih a plugin must write files to the file system to be read later.
+(Note that this directory is not be migated during Manager migration, so should not be considered persistent, but rather a convenient workspace).

-# Testing Your Plugin
+## Testing Your Plugin

-In most cases, the recommendation is to test your plugin's logic using local workflows and only then, run them as part of a Cloudify deployment.
+In most cases, the recommendation is to test your plugin's logic using local workflows, and only then run them as part of a Cloudify deployment.
 We have supplied you with a nice and tidy decorator to do just that.
-It is provided by the cloudify-plugins-common's test_utils package, and it's very intuitive to use, But just in case let's look at an example:
+The cloudify-plugins-common's test_utils package enables you to do that.
+It is intuitive to use, but an example is provided below:

 {{< gsHighlight  python >}}
 from cloudify.test_utils import workflow_test